exasol/python-toolbox/doc/developer_guide/development.rst

 Prepare the Release
 -------------------

-To prepare for a release, a pull request with the following things needs to be created:
+To prepare for a release, a pull request with the following parameters needs to be created:

 - Updated version numbers
 - Updated the changelog